Managing the symptoms of ADHD can be tough for the whole family.

 For ADHD kids, routines help them remember tasks involving multiple steps that would otherwise be overwhelming and stressful.

 Routines created at different times throughout the day can also serve as stop gaps, or breathers, where kids can relax and recharge and feel less stress.
+They are external controls which can be so helpful for our kids who find it hard to control themselves.

 Having routines also means less nagging from moms and dads (Yeah!).